 Hospice care is available to people of all ages with any kind of life-limiting illness, including cancer, advanced Alzheimer’s disease, heart disease, lung disease, kidney disease, and HIV/AIDS.

 While aggressive treatments related to the hospice diagnosis may be discontinued, we can provide a different avenue of treatment with the goal of comfort.
-Moreover, treatments may continue for any condition not related to the hospice diagnosis.
-(For example, a patient electing hospice due to heart disease may continue to receive treatment for managing diabetes, a separate condition.)
-All medications are reviewed by a Residential Hospice nurse at the time hospice care is elected.
-Based on the drugs’ intended purpose and potential side effects, the patient, family, and nurse decide together how the medication regimen should change in keeping with the patient’s goals.
+Treatments not related to the hospice diagnosis may continue.
+All medications will be evaluated and the patient, family, and nurse will determine what regimen to take based on the patient’s goals.

 Hospice care is fully covered by Medicare, Medicaid, and most private insurance plans.
 All needed medications and medical equipment that are related to the hospice diagnosis are covered.
 Learn more about paying for hospice care.

-Medicare does not allow anyone to force you to have a Do Not Resuscitate (DNR) order.
-The Residential Hospice care team can educate you and your loved ones on what it means to have a DNR (or not) and supports whatever decisions you make.
+You will not be forced to have a Do Not Resuscitate (DNR) order.
+Our team can educate you and your loved ones on what it means to have a DNR or not and supports whatever decisions you make.